Ohio constitution overhaul faces deadline, backlash

 Potentially at stake are the future of abortion access in the state, as well as the legality of marijuana, the minimum wage, reform of Ohio's political map-making system and possibly limits on future vaccine mandates.
 All are subjects of burgeoning constitutional amendment campaigns.

-All eyes are on the House, which has yet to vote as a body on a proposal to require 60% of the Ohio electorate to pass all future constitutional changes.
-Its powerful rules committee considers Tuesday whether to send the measure to Wednesday's floor session.
-Passage of the proposal in August, ironically, would require merely the same 50%-plus-one simple majority that has been in place since 1912.
+The resolution up for a House vote Wednesday would send a proposal to the ballot requiring 60% of the Ohio electorate to pass all future constitutional changes.
+Passage of the proposal, ironically, would require merely the same 50%-plus-one simple majority that has been in place since 1912.

 Abortion is legal in Ohio up to 20 weeks’ gestation because a court has blocked a near-ban on the procedure while a lawsuit unfolds.
 Abortion rights groups are working to put forward a ballot measure in November that would permanently enshrine a right to abortion in the state constitution.